jackhexiangyu12/Home.github.io/_pages/about.md

   - /about.html
 ---

 This is the home page of Data Mining Group at Xiamen University, China.
 We are a team of faculty and students who work towards Profitable, Unbiased, Relevant and Efficient (PURE) information filtering systems to process massive data.
-Our work covers areas such as recommender systems, information retrieval, text summarization and machine learning driven database technologies.
+Our work covers areas such as recommender systems, information retrieval, text summarization and machine learning driven data managements.